decred/dcrdata/README.md

 If dcrdata has not previously been run with the PostgreSQL database backend, it is necessary to perform a bulk import of blockchain data and generate table indexes. _This will be done automatically by `dcrdata`_ on a fresh startup.
-**Do NO interrupt the initial sync or use the browser interface until it is completed.**
+**Do NOT interrupt the initial sync or use the browser interface until it is completed.**

 Note that dcrdata requires that